UniExeterRSE/intro-version-control/setup.md

 title: Installation instructions
 ---

+This workshop is under development.
+More detailed installation instructions will be added closer to the time of the workshops.

 The following software should be installed on participants' machines before the start of the course:
 * Git (download from <a href="https://git-scm.com/downloads" target="_blank">https://git-scm.com/downloads</a>